dkelsey/payment-remittance-processor/README.md

    the data is loaded into a mysql DB.

 #DB Schema:

 **paymentremittance:**
 * represents paymentremittance file.
-   * contains the header data
+* contains the header data.
 * paymentremittanceid uniquely identifies each record.

 **paymentremittancedata:**
 * represents paymentremittance data.
 * paymentremittanceid relates each record to the source file.

 ```sql
    CREATE TABLE `paymentremittance` (